Why Change from Inc to LLC

 The management of a corporation is set in stone: the board of directors appoints officers to manage the day-to-day affairs for the business, and they’re accountable to the shareholders for the decisions they make.
 State laws might vary a little bit about how many officers or directors the corporation must have.
 But by and large, every corporation has the same management structure.

 LLCs, however, are a bit more flexible.
 LLCs may be member-managed or manager-managed, as set out in its operating agreement.
+(For more information, please see our operating agreement definition page.)
 In a member-managed LLC, each member helps run the day-to-day operations of the business.
 But in a manager-managed LLC, the members appoint managers — who can be some of the members or third parties — to run the business.
 This flexibility benefits members who might want to invest in the LLC but not run it.

 Less Reporting and Paperwork